Hoe kunnen we helpen?

 Introduction

-Putisolvins were first described in the context of a study into the biosurfactant properties of bacteria grown on soils polluted with polycyclic aromatic hydrocarbons oil-contaminated soils.
+Putisolvins are cyclic lipodepsipeptides produced by many different soil-dwelling Pseudomonas bacteria. were first described in the context of a study into the biosurfactant properties of bacteria grown on soils polluted with polycyclic aromatic hydrocarbons oil-contaminated soils.
 More specifically, it was observed that the original putisolvin-producing strain, Pseudomonas putida PCL1445, produces biosurfactant activity which was traced back to the production of two structurally related lipopeptides, putisolvin I and II.

 Chemical structure

 The structure of putisolvin I was initially determined by tandem mass spectrometry and 1H NMR spectroscopy.
-The sequence determined by means of MS/MS was complemented by NMR sequential data obtained from ROESY spectra, , including those of the isobaric Leu/Ile residues.
-(Kuiper, 2003) A later study confirmed the structures of putisolvins I and II by the analysis of the NRPS systems responsible for the lipopeptide production.
-(Dubern, 2008) Analysis of the stereochemical make-up of putisolvin I and II has not (yet) been performed.
+The sequence determined by means of MS/MS was complemented by NMR sequential data obtained from ROESY spectra, including those of the isobaric Leu/Ile residues.
+(Kuiper, 2003) A later study supported the structures of putisolvin I and II by the analysis of the NRPS systems responsible for the lipopeptide production.
+(Dubern, 2008) However, Muangkaew et al. showed that the structures of putisolvin I and II as published contained errors, and that they should be revised.
+(Muangkaew, 2024) More so, the structures of putisolvin I and II were found to be identical to those of putisolvin III and IV, respectively.

-Putisolvins are cycling LPs which possess a hexanoic lipid tail, a peptide moiety of 12 amino acids whereby cyclization occurs between the side chain of Ser9 and the C-terminal carbonyl.
-The structure of putisolvin I is C6:0 – Leu – Glu – Leu – Ile – Gln – Ser – Val – Ile – Ser – Leu – Val – Ser.
-Putisolvin II has 14 Da more in mass due to the replacement of a valine to leucine/isoleucine on the 11th amino acid position.
+Putisolvins are CLiPs which possess a peptide moiety of 12 amino acids, whereby cyclization occurs between the side chain of Ser9 and the C-terminal carbonyl.
+The structure of putisolvin I is shown to be C6 : 0 – L-Leu –D-Glu – D-Leu – L-Leu – D-Gln – D-Ser – D-Val – D-Leu – D-Ser – L-Leu – L-Val – L-Ser.
+(Muangkaew, 2024) Remarkably, the fatty acid chain lacks the 3-hydroxyl functionality, typifying most Pseudomonas CLiPs.
+The minor compound produced, putisolvin II, has 14 Da more in mass due to the replacement of a valine to isoleucine on the 11th amino acid position.

 Chemical structure of putisolvin I